cx-designers/demo-repository/src/convert-your-website-to-android-app-solutions.md

 - infoItem: We create fast, responsive, and intuitive Android applications tailored to your brand’s needs, allowing you to reach more users and improve conversions.

-devBgImg: "/assets/img/top-development.webp"
+devBgImg: "/assets/img/convert-your-website-to-android-app.png"
-devBgAlt : "bg-img"
+devBgAlt : "Convert your website to Android app"

 secTitle: "Website to Android App Conversion Services We Offer"